 As its name suggests, Houston Baptist University is a Christian school steeped in the traditions of the Baptist Church.
 It is also one of the most conservative colleges on the list.
 Students who attend Houston Baptist are provided with a holistic education instilling in them a “passion for academic, spiritual, and professional excellence.”
 All students complete a core curriculum that includes various liberal arts courses, plus a few additional classes on Biblical themes.
 Though Houston Baptist University does host a College Republicans organization, the university’s most popular student clubs tend to be faith-based.

 The King’s College

 New York, New York

-The King’s College is situated in the heart of the New York City’s Financial District.
-It’s a small school which aims to “transform society by preparing students for careers in which they help to shape and eventually to lead strategic public and private institutions.”
+The King’s College is situated in the heart of New York City’s Financial District.
+It’s a small school that aims to “transform society by preparing students for careers in which they help to shape and eventually to lead strategic public and private institutions.”
 Students complete a core curriculum consisting of classes focusing on:

 - Western Civilization

 Through rigorous coursework, students learn to think critically about the contrasts between eternal truths and ideologies better described as “trendy.”
-Many of The King’s College graduate have gone on to lead in:
+Many of The King’s College graduates have gone on to lead in:

 Liberty University in Lynchburg, Virginia is another Christian university that, by extension, is a great college for Young Republicans.
 Because Liberty is strongly associated with the Baptist Church, students complete a core curriculum of classes steeped in Biblical themes.
 Students must also attend chapel at least three times a week.
 Liberty University’s College Republicans chapter is quite active, although all political clubs at Liberty are technically unofficial, meaning they do not receive university money.

 Oral Roberts University